-Owing to the nature of the Trust's operations and the composition of the Board of Trustees being drawn from local public and private sector organisations, it is inevitable that from time to time transactions will take place with organisations in which members of the MGB may have an interest.
+Owing to the nature of the Trust's operations and the composition of the Board of Trustees being drawn from local public and private sector organisations, it is inevitable that from time-to-time transactions will take place with organisations in which members of the MGB may have an interest.
 Any transaction where the Trustee may have a pecuniary interest is only undertaken in accordance with the 'at cost' principle described in the Academies Financial Handbook.

-Springfield Teaching School Alliance is part of the Trust and its budget is within the Trust's overall budget.
+Springfield Teaching School Alliance was part of the Trust until August 2021 when funding ceased.
+Its budget is included within the Trust's overall budget.

-Objectives and Activities
+Objectives and activities

-Objects and Aims
+a.
+Objects and aims